Meet the Team

 Mike Martin

-Mike graduated from the University of Minnesota with a degree in economics.
+Mike graduated from the University of Minnesota-Morris with a degree in economics.
 Afterward, he received an MBA from the University of Phoenix.
-During his initial years with HIA/HCS, Mike managed several projects evaluating various Medicaid programs, created news releases announcing HDC products, co-authored a set of consumer reports using HDC data, worked as a Legislative Liaison for UDOH, and served as a part-time staff member for the UDOH Ombudsman Office.
+During his initial years with HIA/HCS, Mike managed several projects evaluating various Medicaid programs, created news releases announcing HDC products, co-authored a set of consumer reports using HDC data, worked as a Legislative Liaison for the Utah Department of Health (UDOH), and served as a part-time staff member for the UDOH Ombudsman Office.